Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/is31Fl37Matrix/README.md

 python3 monitorGpio2.py -p 25

-Pi-OS 64bit
-Monitor programs implemented in python3 process interrupts of 1 and 2 milliseconds.

-Monitor program implemented in java process interrupts of at least 10 milliseconds.

 The python3 program monitorGpio2.py uses the GPIO.add_event_detect function callback to more closely operate same as the java monitor program's  event callback

-In either python3 monitor implementaiosn the required interrupt duration is ten times greater in java.